CDCgov/trusted-intermediary/ig/README.md

 A Dockerfile is provided that can be used to generate the Implementation Guide.

 1. In a terminal, navigate to this `ig` directory
-1. run `docker build -t ig-test .` to build the docker container
+1. run `docker buildx build -t ig-test .` to build the docker container
 1. run `docker run -it ig-test bash` to run the container and use an interactive `bash` shell inside the container
 1. The container already has updated tools when you built it
-1. run `./_genonce.sh` inside the container to build the Implementation Guide as usual
+1. The container also pre-generates the documentation.
+This process could make the image build take 10-15 minutes
+1. All of the generated documentation should be in the `/trusted-intermediary/output` directory
+1. If building locally, you may want to add a `--no-cache` to the `docker buildx build` command so that the documentation generation is not cached